-Koeman's Barcelona clause delayed until EURO 2021
+Koeman's Barcelona clause delayed until Euro 2021

 Former Barca defender Koeman was in line to take over from Ernesto Valverde, who was sacked and replaced by Quique Setien in January.

-Koeman previously revealed his Netherlands contract contains a clause that allows him to depart for Camp Nou after EURO 2020.
+Koeman previously revealed his Netherlands contract contains a clause that allows him to depart for Camp Nou following Euro 2020.

 With the Euros pushed back 12 months amid the COVID-19 outbreak, Dutchman Koeman addressed his contract.